Africanfuturism: Literature

+Comics

-In comics, as of the end of 2022, so far a few Africanfuturism comics exist.
+In comics, as of the end of 2022, a few Africanfuturism comics exist.
 Comic Republic Global Network, a Lagos-based publisher, is prominent in creating Africanfuturist superheroes like Guardian Prime.

-Laguardia, a comic book by Nnedi Okorafor, is associated with Africanfuturism.
+Nnedi Okorafor has created and written for comics that fall in the Africanfuturism genre.
+Laguardia, a four issue mini series that follows the Nigerian-American Doctor Nwafor Chukwuebuka in a futuristic New York City who smuggled an illegal alien plant through the Laguardia International and Interstellar Airport.
+In 2018, she wrote Shuri, a five issue Marvel comic focusing on Shuri's life after the absence of her brother, T'Challa.

+Roye Okupe wrote and created the E.X.O.: The Legend of Wale Williams.
+The graphic novel follows Wale Williams and set in futuristic Nigeria.
+His next graphic novel series Malika: Warrior Queen, set in 15th century the graphic novel gives more context to the characters and context of E.X.O.: The Legend of Wale Williams.
+Most notably he created the Iyanu: Child of Wonder graphic novel which ended up being picked up and animated by Lion Forge Entertainment.
+Titled Iyanu, it was animated by Cartoon Network and Max.
+Okupe was a producer on the show.

 Films and television

 Africanfuturism movies are often scarce.
 Films like Black Panther have been criticized by some viewers, who say that their depiction of Africa "differs little from the colonial view".
 In recent times, Africanfuturist movies include Hello, Rain, Pumzi, and Ratnik.
 Several Africanfuturism novels have been optioned for live adaptation, including Binti and Who Fears Death.
 In 2020, Walt Disney Studios and Pan African company Kugali announced that they would be co-producing an africanfuturist animated science fiction series, Iwájú, inspired by the city of Lagos.
+More production is planned with Nigerian entertainment company Vortex Comics (now known as VX Comics) branching out globally with a production deal to adapt their African superhero for film and Television.

 On July 5, 2023, Kizazi Moto: Generation Fire, an Africanfuturist animated anthology short film series premiered on Disney+.
 Peter Ramsey was picked as executive producer, while Tendayi Nyeke and Anthony Silverston were supervising producers, and Triggerfish was the primary studio, along with other animation studios in Africa.
 Each of the ten films is from an African perspective, on themes such as social media, duality, disability, self-reflection, shared humanity, and other topics, with stories which include time travel, extraterrestrials, and alternate universes.

+Muchiri Njenga has directed the short film Kichwateli (2011).
+According to Njenga's self-created art production studio, called STUDIOANG, "'Kichwateli' (Swahili for TV-head) is a short film by Muchiri Njenga set in a post-apocalyptic African slum and city.
+This film takes the viewer on a spiritual and metaphorical voyage through a young boy's dream mixing new imagery of a young boy wondering inquisitively with a live TV as his head to show the effects of media on a young generation."